DhruvDholakiaCE/Filology/README.md

 # Filology

-It is a simple Tkinter based file management GUI.
+It is a simple Tkinter based file management GUI software.